cdoublev/css/doc/parse/parser.md

 Some grammars are said to be **context-sensitive** or **context-free**.

-In Chomsky hierarchy, which organizes formal grammar classes, a context-sensitive grammar is a grammar whose production rules vary depending on their sibling productions.
-Such sensitivity almost never occurs in programming languages.
+In Chomsky hierarchy, which organizes formal grammar classes, a context-sensitive grammar is a grammar whose production rules vary depending on sibling productions, which almost never occurs in programming languages.

-**Note:** it currently exists for CSS pseudo-elements compounded with a pseudo-class.

-However, some CSS grammars are sensitive to the context defined by higher level productions:
+In CSS, an example is `<pseudo-element-selector><pseudo-class-selector>`.
+But CSS productions can also be sensitive to a higher level context:

   - a parent production: `<parent> = <children>`
-  - a production of a function or simple block: `parent(<children>)` or `(<children>)`
+  - a function or simple block: `parent(<children>)` or `(<children>)`
-  - a production of a rule: `@parent { <children> }`
+  - a rule: `@parent { <children> }`

 ### Ambiguity